openactive-archive/api-dashboard/README.md

 `heroku run bundle exec ./bin/update_summaries.rb`

 This script pages through the data and saves the page where it stopped.
 Subsequent updates will pick up where it left off.

 If you want to build a summary sampling from the first page you can provide the `--restart` option to restart from the beginning.
 E.g.

 `bundle exec ./bin/update_summaries.rb --restart`

+If you want to clear the summary, but coninue from the last page, you can provide the `--last-page-restart` option e.g.

+`bundle exec ./bin/update_summaries.rb --last-page-restart`

 ## Attribution